 What Paint Colors Attract Bugs?

 Bright colors like yellow, orange, and blue can attract bees as they resemble flowers.
 The more reflective the color is, the more a bug will be attracted to it.
 Avoid bright colors as they will attract pollinating insects to your walls.

 If you aren’t interested in cracking open a new can of paint, you can easily change the color of your walls just with lighting alone.
 If you have bright yellow walls, you can add a blue or green colored lightbulb to offset the bright hues.
 However, insects can’t see colors the same way as humans, so it can be difficult to predict their behavior.

-When insects are plaguing your home, try relying on a quality exterior paint service that can take away the hassle of painting!
+When insects are plaguing your home, try relying on a quality exterior paint service that can remove the painting hassle!
 Andre Kazimiersky, Founder & CEO of Improovy, said, “Picking the right colors can be difficult, but Improovy makes painting easy for homeowners with its painting industry expertise.”

 Are There Paint Colors That Repel Insects?

 Because bugs see colors on the UV spectrum, they cannot register hues of green or blue.
 Painters even use blue paint to repel bees and wasps.
 Painting your porch ceiling in a blue tone could repel wasps, leading to fewer wasp-eating spiders around your home!

 Flies and mosquitoes, on the other hand, are attracted to blue tones and repelled by warm tones like yellow and orange.
 They prefer dark colors because they use their heat receptors to locate warm bodies to feed on.
-When picking your colors, it’s important to do some research to see what works for you and find paint colors that repel insects located in your area.
+When picking your colors, it’s important to research what works for you and find paint colors that repel insects in your area.

 Are There Other Ways to Repel Bugs?